 You make your jobs look easy.
 You put on smiles, exude graciousness and hospitality, and make clients feel like the center of the universe.
 But your job is far from easy.
-It’s a difficult career path, and in fact, it’s downright dangerous with painful and poisonous issues facing your bodies and minds.
+Being a hairdresser is a difficult career path, and in fact, it’s downright dangerous with painful and poisonous health problems facing your body and mind.

-Kristina Welzein, owner of Wabi Sabi Beauty in San Francisco has made this issue the centerpiece of her business.
+Kristina Welzein, owner of Wabi Sabi Beauty in San Francisco has made the issue of what hairdressing does to your body the centerpiece of her business.
 “Caring for other people and ignoring your own health day-to-day is a big red flag,” she states.
 “Not being in a good state of health, mentally, emotionally, and physically will impact the work and the relationships with your clients.”

 LEGS & FEET